ogata-lab/eipl-docs/en/docs/install/quick-start.md

 1. **Installation error**

-    Since the libraries may not be properly installed, use the `pip freeze` command to verify that they are installed.
+    To ensure proper installation, use the "pip freeze" command to verify that the libraries are installed correctly.
 If the library is installed, its version information will be displayed.
-If not, the package may not have been installed, so please double check the [installation procedure](./install-software.md#pip_install).
+If not, it is possible that the package was not installed properly, so please [check](./install-software.md#pip_install) the installation procedure again.

         pip freeze | grep eipl

 2. **Download error**

-    If you are unable to perform inference using sample data or trained models due to a proxy or other reason, manually download the [weights file](https://dl.dropboxusercontent.com/s/o29j0kiqwtqlk9v/pretrained.tar) and [dataset](https://dl.dropboxusercontent.com/s/5gz1j4uzpzhnttt/grasp_bottle.tar), save them in the `~/.eipl/` folder, and then extract them.
+    If you have problems downloading the [sample data](https://dl.dropboxusercontent.com/s/5gz1j4uzpzhnttt/grasp_bottle.tar) or the [pre-trained weights file](https://dl.dropboxusercontent.com/s/o29j0kiqwtqlk9v/pretrained.tar) due to a proxy or other reason, you can manually download the weights file and the data set.
+Save them to the `~/.eipl/` folder and then extract the files.

         $ cd ~/
-        $ mkdir .eipl
+        $ mkdir -p .eipl/airec/
-        $ cd .eipl
+        $ cd .eipl/airec/
-        $ # copy grasp_bottle.tar and pretrained.tar to ~/.eipl/ directory
+        $ # copy grasp_bottle.tar and pretrained.tar to ~/.eipl/airec/ directory
         $ tar xvf grasp_bottle.tar && tar xvf pretrained.tar
         $ ls grasp_bottle/*
         grasp_bottle/joint_bounds.npy